cldwalker/atomfiles/README.md

 I also have [git-puns](https://github.com/cldwalker/git-puns) installed.
 I have not included it in the setup as it is still experimental.
 So far it is providing a quite handy [ClojureScript REPL](https://github.com/cldwalker/git-puns#repl-features) for introspecting Atom.

 ### Updating Packages List
-After having modified your package list in atom, update the list with `apm ls --installed -bare > ~/.atom/my-packages.txt`.
+After having modified your package list in atom, update the list with `apm ls --installed --bare > ~/.atom/my-packages.txt`.

 ### Attempted Packages
 These are packages I've tried.
 As someone who has built many editor plugins, this is not meant to make anyone feel bad about their hard work.
-This section is mostly for me but sharing in case it helps others.
+This section is mostly so I can remember why I stopped using a plugin.
+Sharing in case it helps others.

 * https://atom.io/packages/git-time-machine - Pretty visualization of commits.
 Didn't find the default UI to be conducive to a productive keyboard workflow.
 * https://atom.io/packages/maximize-panes - [Basic functionality didn't work](https://github.com/santip/maximize-panes/issues/23)
 * https://atom.io/packages/move-panes - This functionality already exists with the default commands `Pane: Move Active Item To Pane on ...`
 * https://atom.io/packages/atom-alignment - Alignment for multiple cursors didn't work for basic edn case. `simple-align` didn't have a problem
 * https://atom.io/packages/Zen - Didn't use it much and when I did I found the `vim-mode-plus:maximize-pane` command to be sufficient
 * https://atom.io/packages/open-package - Handy for opening external atom packages.
-Replaced with my package_open Ex command which opens bundled atom packages as well
+Replaced with my package_open Ex command which supports opening more packages
+* https://atom.io/packages/structure-view - Didn't use it much as it didn't have a keyboard friendly workflow and rarely provided a view I was looking for.
+Once I discovered the bundled 'symbols-view' package, which is keyboard friendly, this no longer makes sense to have.

 ## License
 See LICENSE.md